ReWittmann/blockSQP2/README.md

 3. -DJULIA_INTERFACE= (ON/OFF) - compile the C interface and place the binary into blocksqp.jl/bin to complete the package

 See README_WINDOWS.md on how to build for windows with MSVC and intel Fortran.

+CMake finds system python by default.
+See the output of the build step on which python was found and adjust via PYTHON_INTERPRETER option.

 ###Binaries
 The binaries are placed into /blockSQP/lib or /blockSQP/bin, /python_Interface/py_blockSQP and /blocksqp.jl/bin.